(Second Selection Process 2019 – 2021)

 - Study reports of former NCCUC / IMBA exchange students on http://outgoing.iep.nccu.edu.tw/e-paper

 2. Available Dual Degree Slots

 - IMBA offers around 16-17 students the possibility to obtain two Master’s Degrees;

 - Each Dual Degree partner school has a maximum number of IMBA students they can admit.
 Please check the relevant section.

 3. Application and Deadline

-- Deadline for application is 5pm, February 23rd, 2018 (strictly implemented), at the Program Manager in room 050406 (Yi-Xian Building Room 406).
+- Deadline for application is 5pm of February 17, 2020 (strictly implemented), at the Program Manager in IMBA Office (Yi-Xian Building Room 406).
 Two paper-copies of applications, including all required documents, must be received by the Program Manager no later than the deadline.
 Fill in the school of your first choice, and the master program.